aimeeyen/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

- 1.Summer season: May and June is the best time to launch campaign.
+ :chart_with_upwards_trend: 1.Summer season: May and June is the best time to launch campaign.
- 2.Winter season: Dec - Feb is the worse time to launch campaign.
+ :chart_with_downwards_trend:2.Winter season: Dec - Feb has the lowest success rate of launched campaign.

 - What can you conclude about the Outcomes based on Goals?

+:dollar::dart:Monetary Goal less than 5000 and between $35K to $44.9K shown the highest success rate.
+:dollar::dart:Monetary Goal between $45K to $49.9K or above have the highest failed rate.

 - What are some limitations of this dataset?
   Do not have duration/length of the campaign period.
 To detmerine if longer or shorter campasign based on data created date and end date place a significant factor to achieve desired outcome

 - What are some other possible tables and/or graphs that we could create?
    Chart of total duration of Successful and Failed campgaign, with scatter chart around season or during times when

+On setting Goals: Successful campaign, it's more symmetic distribution IQR vs Standard Deviation ($3,500 vs $7,749).
+On setting Goals: Failed campaign, data distriution is skewed.
+IQR are rougly 3 times the Standard Deviation ($8,000 vs. $21,968) signify really high unmet goals.
+On Successful Campaign's Mean Pledge are closely aligned with its Mean Goal ($5,602 vs $5,049) On Failed Campaign's Mean Pledge are far from its Mean Goal ($559 vs $10,554)
+Conclusion: A campaign's goal setting and launch date/duration maybe a key factor in promoting successful and efficient campaign: allocating proper resources, labors, marketing targeted audiances, forecast/manage cost in the duration of the campaign.